Cherreads

 She reached out.

-"Good girl," he murmured, just for her.
+"Good girl," he murmured.

 A shiver crawled down her back.

 He turned, still holding her hand, leading her through the crowd without looking back.
-His body moved with a quiet authority, the kind that didn't ask—it commanded.

-His grip on her hand didn't loosen.
+His grip didn't loosen.

 They stopped at the center of the floor.
 He turned toward her.